MicrosoftDocs/msteams-docs/msteams-platform/overview-solution.md

 ---
 title: Teams solution for building apps
 author: heath-hamilton
-description: Overview of Teams solution for building apps ms.topic: overview ms.localizationpriority: high ms.author: lajanuar
+description: Overview of Teams solution for building apps and provide support from planning your app to distributing it. ms.topic: overview ms.localizationpriority: high ms.author: lajanuar